Recoverability of Ancestral Recombination Graph Topologies: Topology of a tree

-Figure \ref{fig: skipped mutations graphs} shows how the probability of reconstructing the true topology up to $n_0$ internal branches varies with $\theta$ and $n_0$.
-Note that increasing $n_0$ in panels (a)-(c) appears to shift the probability curve to the right, for each value of $\theta$, and that the magnitude of the shift increases with $\theta$.
+Figure \ref{fig:_skipped_mutations_graphs} (a)-(c) shows how the probability of the tree being partially recoverable varies with $\theta$ and $n_0$, where $n_0$ is taken to be a fixed percentage of the total number of internal edges in the tree (rounded down to the nearest integer, which makes the plots look jagged).
+Note that increasing $n_0$ in panels (a)-(c) shifts the probability curve to the right, for each value of $\theta$, and that the magnitude of the shift increases with $\theta$.
 Panel (d) highlights that allowing even a small number of unresolved edges results in a large increase in the probability of correctly reconstructing the rest of the tree.